jcornaz/benimator/README.md

 ## How it looks like

-At its core benimator is an `Animation` data structure` and a `State` to track the current as time pass.
+At its core benimator is an `Animation` data structure and a `State` to track the frame-index as time pass.

 ```rust
 // Create an animation